 Just because this year’s turkey day has passed doesn’t mean there isn’t plenty to continue celebrating and what better way to continue celebrating the holiday season than by enjoying festive and delicious meals with loved ones.
 You can never go wrong with a turkey dinner and this Brown Rice Stuffing using Mahatma® Brown Rice.
 It’s the perfect meal for any holiday gathering.

 Turkey roasted to golden, juicy perfection, rich and creamy homemade pan gravy, and a fluffy and hearty stuffing made with brown rice instead of bread is all you need to impress any dinner guest with classic and incredibly tasty flavors.
 Sometimes, the classics are all you need for a special meal.

 A turkey dinner is quite typical for not only Thanksgiving, but also for Christmas dinner, but do you know why that is?
 It seems that this tradition dates back to 16th century England when King Henry VIII was the first monarch to have turkey for Christmas dinner and because he loved it so much, it became the new Christmas dinner tradition and that tradition was brought “across the pond” and continues in many American households to this day.

 Need some new and tasty ideas for what to do with all of those turkey leftovers?
 Use them in this Spicy Green Chili Rice with Turkey or in this Ground Turkey Stir Fried Rice.
-This year, you can even add turkey to some of your other favorite dishes like authentic Mexican Rice.
+This year, you can even add turkey to some of your other favorite dishes like Authentic Mexican Rice or Seafood Paella.